vic-ma/howtodismantle.github.io/_posts/2023-10-11-MS-Graph-Access-the-companys-room-calendars.md

 https://graph.microsoft.com/beta/me/findRooms
 {% endhighlight %}

 This API call returns a list of rooms, in the form of their email address.
-The MS Graph API identifies rooms by their email address, which is why it works this way.
+The MS Graph API identifies rooms by their email addresses, which is why it works this way.

 Check out the [official documentation](https://learn.microsoft.com/en-us/graph/api/user-findrooms) for more information about this endpoint.